jonasf/jonasf.github.io/_posts/2015-02-22-automate-setting-up-your-windows-development-machine-with-boxstarter.markdown

 1. Installing all the software you need to have a useful Windows system is usually quite time consuming, especially if you are a software developer.

-2. After having done the task several times before it is quite repetetive which means that there are probably better ways for you to spend your time.
+2. After having done the task several times before it is quite repetitive which means that there are probably better ways for you to spend your time.

 ###What is boxstarter?
 [Boxstarter][] is a tool that allows you to automate the setup of your Windows development environment using the [Chocolatey][] package manager.